Sunday, October 2, 2011

 Yom Kippur/Va'etchanan: The Villager and the Silk Shirt

-A simple villager once visited the big city.
-It was a cold, wintry day, and he was bundled up accordingly—several layers deep, like a cabbage.
-A sweater, a light coat, and, topping it all off, a heavy overcoat that kept him warm as toast.
-He strolled past the storefronts, gawking at the sights, marveling at the sheer abundance of things he never knew existed and certainly never needed.
+A simple villager once made his way to the big city.
+It was a cold, wintry day, and he was bundled up for battle against the elements: a sweater, a heavy coat, and a scarf that could double as a blanket.
+As he strolled past the gleaming storefronts, he marveled at the abundance of things he never knew existed and certainly never needed.

 And then he saw it.

-Displayed in a shop window, gleaming under the lights, was the most beautiful white silk shirt he had ever laid eyes on.
-It was crisp, elegant, finer than anything he had ever owned—or imagined owning.
+In the shop window, prominently displayed, was the most beautiful white silk shirt he had ever laid eyes on.
+Crisp and elegant, it was finer than anything he’d ever owned, or even imagined owning.
+His heart leapt.
 He had to have it.

-Without hesitation, he stepped inside and asked to see the shirt.
-The salesman, eager to oblige, produced one in his size.
-Just as he was about to assist, another customer walked in, demanding attention.
-The salesman, with the easy confidence of a man who juggles clients for a living, excused himself.
+Without a second thought, he stepped inside and asked to see the shirt.
+The salesman, eager to oblige, pulled out a shirt in his size.
+Just then, another customer walked in, demanding attention.
+The salesman, the kind of worker who juggles clients like a circus performer, excused himself with a practiced smile.

 The villager, however, was not a man who liked to wait.
-He unbuttoned the shirt, removed the pins, shook off the bits of paper, and attempted to pull it on.
+He unbuttoned the shirt, removed the pins, shook off the bits of paper, and tried to pull it on.

 When the salesman returned, the villager, red-faced and out of breath, burst out, “You said this was my size!”

-"Of course," the salesman replied, entirely unfazed.
-"But before putting on the shirt, my friend, you might consider taking off your coat first."
+“Of course,” the salesman replied, unfazed.
+“But before putting on the shirt, you might consider taking off your coat first.”

 Removing the Barriers

 We are all, in our own way, like that simple villager.
-Over time, the pure, radiant soul within us becomes covered—layer upon layer—by the weight of our struggles, the residue of anger, jealousy, greed, and the smallness that life sometimes imposes upon us.
-And then, when we try to embrace something higher, something holy, we find it doesn’t seem to fit.
+Over time, the pure, radiant soul within us becomes dimmed by the weight of life—buried beneath layers of anger, jealousy, greed, and the small-mindedness we pick up along the way, like dust gathering in an old attic.
+Then, when we try to reach for something higher, something holy, we find it doesn’t quite fit.

-Mitzvot are called levushei deMalka, "the garments of the King."
-They are meant to ennoble, to uplift.
-But if we try to wear them while still wrapped in layers of frustration and negativity, they feel foreign, uncomfortable—like a fine silk shirt pulled over a heavy winter coat.
+But if we try to wear them while still wrapped in layers of distraction and negativity, they feel foreign and uncomfortable—like pulling a silk shirt over a heavy winter coat.